JOQL

 $not Exclude any exact match {age: {"$not": 24}}

-$in Exact match with within a list of values (or) {age: {"$in": [23, 24]}}
+$in Exact match within a list of values (or) {age: {"$in": [23, 24]}}

-$notIn Exclude any exact withing a list {age: {"$notIn": [24]}}
+$notIn Exclude any exact match within a list {age: {"$notIn": [24]}}

 $lt Lesser Than {age: {"$lt": 30}}